-Beginners Guide and History of Reiki Healing
+Beginners Guide to Reiki Healing

-Reiki is a Japanese word that is used to describe a form of healing using spiritual energy.
-It is a completely safe, gentle and non-intrusive form of healing that can be used with adults, children, animals and even the earth itself.
-In addition to this, reiki can also be used safely by all people regardless of whether they have health issues, special needs or disabilities.
-Reiki healing can be received in person by visiting a reiki practitioner or it can be sent over distance to any person or place in the world.
-Reiki can be used to balance, heal or harmonise all aspects of a person.
+Reiki is a Japanese word that describes a form of healing using spiritual energy.
+It is a completely safe, gentle and non-intrusive system that can be used with adults, children, animals and even the earth itself.
+In addition to this, reiki can also be used safely by people who have existing health issues, special needs or disabilities alongside other treatments and medications.

 The Teaching of Reiki

-Although we refer to studying reiki healing as being taught, reiki cannot be learnt as we would academic subjects.
-Reiki is not knowledge based and possessing a large amount of knowledge on the subject does not mean you can use the energy in healing.
-Reiki is very much experience based and the ability to use it in healing yourself and others is a skill that is passed on from a reiki master to the student through a process known as attunement.
+Although we refer to studying reiki as being taught, it cannot be learnt as we would academic subjects.
+Reiki is not knowledge-based and possessing a large amount of knowledge does not give you the ability to work with its energy.
+Reiki is very much experience-based and the ability to use it in healing yourself and others is a skill that is passed on from a reiki master to the student through a process known as attunement.
 That said the attunement process does not fully prepare you for working with reiki.
 Sources such as books, lectures, and video are useful in introducing people to reiki and in teaching the practical aspects of, such as hand placements and how to drawn reiki symbols.

 Have you ever experienced reiki?